cms-L1TK/l1tk-for-emp/README.md

 For simulation testbench:
 ```
+ipbb sim setup-simlibs
 ipbb sim generate-project

 ./vsim -c work.top -Gsourcefile=<input.txt> -Gsinkfile=<out.txt>
 ```
-where `input.txt` follows the standard pattern file convention
+where `input.txt` follows the standard pattern file convention.
+*N.B.* The Xilinx simulation libraries can be shared between different ipbb projects and work areas.
+By default they are written to `${HOME}/.xilinx_sim_libs`, but they can be written to another directory by defining the environment variable `IPBB_SIMLIB_BASE` before running these two commands, or by adding the `-x` option to end of each command (e.g. `-x /path/to/simlib_directory`).

 ## Prerequisites ##